Who Would Think That Working At A Pancake House…

 We had patients traveling across the country to get to our facility.
 We were New Mexico's 1st and only (CRNA) Certified Registered Nurse Anesthetist owned Ketamine Infusion Clinic.
 Our low-cost Ketamine Infusions put treatment into reach of veterans and others struggling financially.

 I Need You To Understand A Couple Of Things About My Approach

 I’ve had occasional pushback about using ketamine, so I want you to know two things.
 I’m very aware of the worsening opioid epidemic and the need for effective alternative treatments.
-I am certainly as concerned as any legitimate provider about the need to reduce unnecessary opioid prescribing.
+I am certainly as concerned as any legitimate provider about the need to reduce unnecessary opioid prescribing and I think ketamine is a potential solution.
 I’ve been part of the Governor of New Mexico’s think tank that worked to proposed solutions to treat acute and chronic pain without the dangerous side effects of opiates.